The technical jargon around the NBN can be baffling. We believe you shouldn't need an engineering degree to read up on it.

 When choosing a plan, there are a few things to consider aside from price, such as:

 How much data do you actually use on your current internet plan?
 Your provider will have a way for you to check online.

 Keep in mind, you might start using the internet more if your speed increases significantly once you're hooked up to the NBN.

 You might be able to save money by going with a smaller plan that still comfortably suits your needs.
 And providers are usually happy to upgrade your plan if you need it.
-Conversely, it can be hard downgrading if you're locked into a contract.
+On the other hand, it can be difficult to downgrade if you're locked into a contract.